hecate-lang/hecate-documentation/hecate-v0.0.1.md

 The unit type is returned by expressions and functions that do not return anything.
 It is denoted as the empty tuple `()`.
 The unit can be used in the same way as any other type.

 ## Never Type
 The never type can never be constructed.
 It is mainly used for compile-time type checks and promises that code is unreachable.
 The never type is represented by `!`.
-Even though currently not in use, it is reserved for future versions.

 ## Comments
 Hecate uses C-style comments like so: